openstack/project-team-guide/doc/source/review-the-openstack-way.rst

 either way about a change, or if you simply have a question you need answered in order to form an opinion.
 Unless you're fairly sure the answer to the question is going to reveal a problem, this is preferable to voting -1 in the first instance.
-If it's been a while without an answer, or new patch sets are posted without anyone responding to your comments, that might be time to consider a -1.
+Comments without -1 votes are easier to miss accidentally, so if it's been a while without an answer, or new patch sets are posted without anyone responding to your comments, that might be time to try contacting the submitter on IRC or consider a -1 vote.

 .. _code-review-minus-1: